Before You Begin

 Go to Database settings.
 Make the necessary adjustments on the Data and Log settings to ensure that the database files are located on a different drive than the operating system.

-If you plan to install FIM Service or FIM Synchronization Service on a server running SQL that is using a nondefault port, you must create a SQL alias for Setup to be able to contact the SQL server.
+If you plan to install FIM Service or FIM Synchronization Service on a server running SQL Server that is using a nondefault port, you must create a SQL Server alias for Setup to be able to contact the server running SQL Server.

-To create a SQL alias for Setup to be able to contact the SQL server
+To create a SQL Server alias for Setup to be able to contact the server running SQL Server

 Start the SQL Server Configuration Manager.